cookies-xor-cream/HugoTest/content/posts/poetry/ferrum-measure-volumetrically.md

 I watched her pale and sickly,
 while she saw my full recovery,
-as she was teasing, edging Azreal,
+as she was teasing, edging Azrael,
 giving life for me, as currency.

 She bartered with the devil,